FrancoJPerotti/dotfiles/README.md

     ```

 3.  **Apply the new profile:**
-    You can apply it alongside the auto-detected profiles.
+    You can apply it alongside your existing profiles.
     ```bash
     ./stow-manager -s work
     ```